wayne70211/Binary_GA/README.md

 # Binary GA
-This is the optimization program to find the maximum value of 2-D function which based on the genetic algorithm (GA) with binary method.
+This is the optimization program to find the maximum value of 2 dimensional non-linear function which based on the genetic algorithm (GA) with binary method.

 <!-- wp:paragraph {"align":"center"} -->
 <p style="text-align:center">Institute of Aeronautics &amp; Astronautics course in NCKU at May 2018</p>